 We have created a Clean Energy Toolkit to help our local teams make informed decisions on potential investment opportunities, and we have been working locally in several markets to embrace renewable energy initiatives.

 CPS, the concentrate arm of Coca-Cola, has 9 live renewable energy projects across 7 plants.
 In 2017, the solar installation in Pakistan went live, providing about 9% of the plant's total energy, and in India, 7% of the plant's total energy use and more than 10% of electricity comes from the new solar installation.
 This will double when the additional solar panels begin producing in the second phase of the project.

-Activity in this area at our key bottling partners: Coca-Cola Amatil in Fiji is generating around 40% of its facility's energy requirements from solar, following the installation of over 3,860 solar panels.
-After the 2nd stage, it is anticipated 80 percent will come from solar.
-Key bottler targets: Coca-Cola FEMSA - 85% clean generation by 2020 (37% in 2017, 100% in Brazil) Arca Continental - 30% renewable energy by 2020 (25% in 2017) Hindustan Bottling - 40% energy by 2018 (35% in 2017) Coca-Cola Hellenic - 40% energy by 2020 (87% in 2017), 40% energy by 2020
+Many of our bottling partners have implemented ambitious renewable electricity or energy goals, and many have achieved significant volumes to date.
+For example, Coca-Cola European Partners have achieved 100% renewable electricity in operations for 2018.